alcoves/tidal/README.md

 Tidal is a distributed chunk based video transcoder that can run on any mix of hardware.

+## Simple explination

+- The `ingest` command splits a video into 10 second segments, the audio is set aside for now. ffmpeg presets are generated based on the resolution and framerate of the input file.
+  - IE. 480p, 720p, 1080p
+- The `transcode` command is called for each preset and for each segment.
+The transcode command simply applies a given ffmpeg command onto a source segment, the result is stored.
+- The `package` command is invoked when all transcoded segments for a given preset are accounted for.
+It concatinates the video segments, creates HLS streaming assets, and also syncronously creates a `master.m3u8` playlist file.

+Whew!
+So that's a lot.
+But the gist is that by splitting a video into lots of smaller chunks, we can make some assurances about encoder performance as well as scale the system much more dynamically.
+For example, if a 5 hour video is going to take 10 hours to transcode, we could boot more servers thus horizontally scaling the transcoding jobs with ease.
+The downsides are higher complexity and brittle coupling.
+I'm hoping that golang can help solve some of these challenges, while bash was used initially, it made it difficult to implement error handling and fault tolerence behaviours.

+Elasticity: There is a version of tidal that was written to run on AWS Lambda.
+While this was no doubht the fastest iteration of Tidal, it was crazy expensive.
+But you could observe a 2 hour 4k feature file getting transcoded in less than 5 minutes.
+The bottleneck was actually networking and not CPU.
+A pretty surprising observation for me while building a video transcoder.

+I've decided to attempt to make tidal hardware agnostic, that's why I run it on DigitalOcean VMs and Rasberry Pis.
+You can still run it on lambda if you need speed,but the cost is almost 20x higher than running on ec2 or other compute platforms.
+EC2 Spot is by far the best bang for your buck setup.

 ### Requirements

 - A Nomad cluster with about 3gb of memory per worker node